marjanstoimchev/DinoV3LightningTraining/docs/SLURM_USAGE.md

 # Adjust based on your model and batch size
 #SBATCH --mem=32G          # For smaller models/batch sizes
 #SBATCH --mem=128G         # For larger models/batch sizes

+# Rule of thumb: 16GB per GPU minimum
+# For batch_size=32 with 4 GPUs: 64-128GB recommended
 ```

 ## Monitoring and Debugging